-The proposed system will be collocated at the Terremark NAP of the Americas (NOTA or NAP).
-The NOTA Datacenter in Miami (Figure 2) currently features a 750,000 square foot, purpose-built datacenter, Tier IV facility with N+2 14 Megawatt power and cooling infrastructure.
+CCS systems are colocated at the Verizon Terremark NAP of the Americas (NOTA or NAP).
+The NAP Datacenter in Miami (Figure 2) currently features a 750,000 square foot, purpose-built datacenter, Tier IV facility with N+2 14 Megawatt power and cooling infrastructure.
 The equipment floors start at 32 feet above sea level, roof slope designed to aid in drainage of floodwater in excess of 100-year storm intensity assisted by 18 rooftop drains, architecture designed to withstand a Category 5 hurricane with approximately 19 million pounds of concrete roof ballast, 7 inch thick steel reinforced concrete exterior panels, and the building is outside FEMA 500-year designated flood zone.
 The NAP uses a dry pipe fire-suppression system to minimize the risk of damage from leaks.

-The NAP of the Americas has a centrally located Command Center manned by 7×24 security and security sensors.
+The NAP has a centrally located Command Center manned by 7×24 security and security sensors.
 In order to connect the UM with the NOTA Datacenter, the University of Miami has invested in a Dense wavelength division multiplexing (DWDM) optical ring for all of its campuses.
 The CCS HPC resources occupy a discrete, secure wavelength on the ring, which provides a distinct 10 Gigabit HPC network to all UM campuses and facilities.
-The CGC system will reside in the University of Miami DMZ, which will have a direct FLR/I2 connection of 100Gb/sec by Fall 2014.

 Given University of Miami’s past experience including several hurricanes and other natural disasters, we anticipate no service interruptions due to facilities issues.
 The NAP was designed and constructed for resilient operations.
 UM has gone through several hurricanes, power outages, and other severe weather crises without any loss of power or connectivity to the NAP.
 The NAP maintains its own generators with a flywheel power crossover system.
 This insures that power is not interrupted when the switch is made to auxiliary power.
 The NAP maintains a 2-week fuel supply (at 100% utilization) and is on the primary list for fuel replacement due to its importance as a data serving facility.

-The University of Miami has made NOTA (or NAP) its primary Data Center occupying a very significant footprint on the third floor.
-Currently all UM-CCS resources, clusters, storage and back up system run from this facility and serves all four major campuses of UM.
-The proposed system described in this proposal will be housed and operated in the existing UM/CCS space at the NAP.
+The University of Miami has made the NAP its primary Data Center occupying a very significant footprint on the third floor.
+Currently all UM-CCS resources, clusters, storage and back up system run from this facility and serves all major campuses of UM.

-The Center for Computational Science (CCS) holds offices on all three campuses at the University of Miami: Coral Gables, Miller School of Medicine, and The Rosenstiel School of Marine and Atmospheric Science.
+The Center for Computational Science (CCS) holds offices on all three campuses at the University of Miami: Miller School of Medicine, The Rosenstiel School of Marine and Atmospheric Science, and its main operations on the Coral Gables campus.
 Each office is equipped with a dual processing workstations and essential software applications.
-CCS also has two dedicated conference rooms and communication technology to interact with advisors (phone, web- and video conferencing).
+CCS has three dedicated conference rooms and communication technology to interact with advisors (phone, web- and video conferencing).

 High Performance Computing (HPC):